 Tamara has been on staff at the Farm Direct Coop for the last decade.
 Past positions include Newsletter Editor, Depot Coordinator, and Bookkeeper.
 Currently Tamara co-manages the FDC with her indispensible partner, Julie Pottier-Brown.
 Her main responsibilities include managing the flow of data for our 760 member organization, communication with the membership, accounts payable / receivable, budget planning and tracking, and working with Julie to make sure the members have the best possible experience.
 She also works as a server at 5 Corners Kitchen in Marblehead.
 In addition to a passion for farm fresh produce, Tamara enjoys modern dance, yoga, and her two beautiful daughters

 Mira's interest in local and sustainable food started with her first job out of high school, as the 'Juice Bar Queen' at a natural food store in her hometown of Lexington, Mass.
-When not at the depot Mira also works for a non-profit horse show association, is a call firefighter and the mother of two spunky kids.
+Currently Mira works full time as an EMT, while completing the clinical internship portion of Paramedic certification, and is a call firefighter.
+Mira lives in Boxford with her two spunky kids, two horses, a dog and a cat.
 Any spare time is devoted to skiing and hiking, depending on the season, yoga, knitting, reading and adventures in the kitchen, which are usually tasty.

 Anita is an accomplished writer with 16 years of cross industry writing experience in business, science, television and the internet.
 She is also a beekeeper, organic gardener, avid cook, obsessive canner, fermented food lover, dehydrator, locavore and all around food preserver.
 Staunch supporter of local organic farms and their products, Anita is a firm believer everyone should know where their food comes from, what's in it and support the local farmers who grow it.
 Anita is a honeybee fanatic and shares her passion for bees by writing a beekeeping blog.
 She lives in Beverly with her husband Brian and two sons, Finnigan and Riley.